meshplay/meshplay/docs/_models/grafana-agent-operator.md

   whiteIcon: assets/img/integrations/grafana-agent-operator/components/pod-logs/icons/white/pod-logs-white.svg
   description:
 featureList: [
-  "Meshery discovers your Grafana servers",
+  "Meshplay discovers your Grafana servers",
-  "Easily import existing Grafana dashboards and panels into Meshery", "Integrate your boards and panels and new insights and metrics" ]
+  "Easily import existing Grafana dashboards and panels into Meshplay", "Integrate your boards and panels and new insights and metrics" ]
 howItWorks: "Collaborative Infrastructure as Design"